jumpingjoy/watchnationpro/fitbit-sense-review.md

 We would say the overall build quality is excellent.

 ##### Material Quality
 Fitbit sense has a square face with rounded edges.
 The case is made of stainless steel and aluminum.
 The new ‘infinity’ straps are made of soft silicone without buckles and catches.

 The strap can be customized.
 The Fitbit sense strap comes in two sizes.
 One is fit to the wrist of size 5.5-7.1 inches in circumference, and another one fits the wrist of size 7.1-8.7 in circumference.
 The straps are quick-release type.
 We would say it is a high-end and premium display.

 The overall build quality is equal to the best smartwatches in the market.
 The bezel around the display is bigger than previous Fitbit smartwatches.
-The physical button on the left side has been replaced with the inductive button but below the watch face, which results in hurting your skin while pressing over it.
+The physical button on the left side is replaced with the inductive button but below the watch face, which results in hurting your skin while pressing over it.
 This inductive button acts as a home button.

 {% include section-cta.html button_text=">> CLICK HERE FOR BEST PRICE <<" button_url="#" blank="true" %}